 My general approach is to try and talk less about “peoples and cultures” and more about processes at work across the Americas, including North America.
 The indigenous presence and the continuity of native projects through the “conquest and into the present.
 The struggles of nation-building across lines of ethnic, racial, and gender diversity.
 Migration and immigration, from long before globalization became a buzzword.

-Here are the books I’ve been using.
+Here are the books I am using for 2014.
 Looking over the list I do regret not making more of an effort to include scholars from Latin America and the Caribbean.

 The Anthropology of Latin America and the Caribbean, Harry Sanabria